What Is The Average Retainer Fee For A Divorce Lawyer?

 The retainer fee covers various services that your lawyer will provide for you.
 This can include reviewing your case, meeting with you to discuss your options, preparing and filing court documents, representing you in court, and negotiating with the other side.

-Keep in mind that the retainer fee does not include experts fees (like for a child custody evaluation), mediation costs, or court costs.
+Remember that the retainer fee does not include expert fees (like for a child custody evaluation), mediation costs, or court costs.
 These will all need to be paid separately.

 When you pay a retainer fee to a lawyer, the money is placed in what is known as a trust account.
 This account is kept separate from the lawyer’s funds and can only be used for your case.

 As work on your case progresses, the lawyer will bill you for their services.
-They will take the money they have earned from the trust account and deposit it into their business account.
+They will deposit the money they earned from the trust account into their business account.

 For your case to progress, the lawyer needs to have enough money in the trust account to cover their anticipated time working on your case.
-If they do not, they will need to ask you for more money or stop working on your case until you can pay more.
+If they do not, they must ask you for more money or stop working on your case until you can pay more.

-Most lawyers will require that the retainer fee be paid before they will begin working on your case.
+Most lawyers will require the retainer fee to be paid before they begin working on your case.
 This helps ensure that the lawyer can devote their time to your case and that you are serious about moving forward with the divorce.

 Some lawyers may be willing to work on a payment plan, so ask if this is an option.
-You should also make sure that you understand what the payment plan entails before agreeing to it.
+Before agreeing to it, you should also understand what the payment plan entails.

-If your case is more complex than anticipated or takes longer than expected, you may need to pay more money to the lawyer.
-You should discuss this possibility with your lawyer beforehand to avoid surprises down the road.
+If your case is more complex than anticipated or takes longer, you may need to pay more to the lawyer.
+It would be best if you discussed this possibility with your lawyer beforehand to avoid surprises.

 If you can’t afford to pay a retainer fee, you may be able to apply for what is known as legal aid.
 Legal aid is a government-funded program that provides free or low-cost legal services to people who cannot afford them.